 They were filled with sick and hungry men.
 One captain told of his crew nearly resorting to cannibalism.
-Command had fallen to D’Anville’s second-in-command Constantin-Louis Estourmel, who urged that they scrap the expedition.
+Command had fallen to D’Anville’s second-in-command Constantin-Louis Estourmel, who urged them to scrap the expedition.
 At a war council, however, he was overruled.
 Fifteen-hundred men were to be dispatched to Annapolis Royal to make an assault on that town.

 The calamity continued.
 The two scout ships that D’Anville had originally sent out had sailed the waters around Nova Scotia for months before concluding that the armada of invading ships was not coming.
 They turned back to France.
 Upon arrival the sailors on the scout ships were shocked to learn that no one knew D’Anville’s situation.

 The two ships were dispatched back to Nova Scotia with further orders for the Duc D’Anville.
-Arriving in October, they couldn’t locate the fleet.
+Arriving in October, they couldn’t find the fleet.

 Meanwhile, the attempt on Annapolis Royal had led nowhere.
 The war council met again, and this time the evidence of defeat was overwhelming.
 The remaining soldiers and sailors were dying off at a rapid pace.
-Disease had spread to the Indians, who the French relied on on for assistance, and the epidemic would eventually wipe out uncounted hundreds of the local Indians.
+Disease had spread to the Indians, who the French relied on on for assistance.
+The epidemic would eventually wipe out uncounted hundreds of the local Indians.
 In addition, the weather was turning cold.

 Some estimated the fleet was now reduced to roughly 1,000 healthy fighting men, and some of those falling ill every day.
 The French force now had no hope of retaking Louisbourg, let alone conquering New England, and a war council in late October decided it must return to France.

-As the invasion was imploding in Canada, New Englanders initially knew nothing of the problems facing the French.
+As the invasion imploded in Canada, New Englanders initially knew nothing of the problems facing the French.
 The news reached New England that the Duc D’Anville had arrived in Nova Scotia – but the condition of his fleet was not reported.

 New Englanders reacted with fear.
-The governor ordered 1,500 soldiers to Boston.
+Massachusetts Gov. William Shirley ordered 1,500 soldiers to Boston.
 They strengthened forts and put cannons in place.
 They sunk hulks in the harbor to make it difficult for invading French ships to make their way.
 And the city waited.

-The governor ordered a Fast Day on October 16 and the Rev. Thomas Prince famously offered up a prayer in the Old South Meeting House, “Deliver us from our enemy!
+The governor ordered a Fast Day on October 16.
+The Rev. Thomas Prince famously offered up a prayer in the Old South Meeting House, “Deliver us from our enemy!
 Send Thy tempest, Lord, upon the waters to the eastward!
 Raise Thy right hand.
 Scatter the ships of our tormentors and drive them hence.
 Sink their proud frigates beneath the power of Thy winds!”

 When news arrived that the city was safe, the thankful New Englanders gave credit to God for keeping the Duc D’Anville and his formidable fleet away from New England.

-Louisbourg, meanwhile, would return again to French control as part of a treaty between the French and British before farmers from New England resettled it.
+Louisbourg, meanwhile, would return again to French control as part of a treaty between the French and British before farmers from New England resettled it in 1760.